apache/incubator-devlake/backend/plugins/azuredevops_go/README.md

 # Azure Devops Python Plugin

 This is a revamped version of the Python Azure DevOps Plugin, originally located at `../../python/plugins/azuredevops`.
-The plugin is able to coexist with Python version as both implementation come with their on `_raw` and `_tool` tables.
+The plugin is able to coexist with the Python version as both implementations come with their own `_raw` and `_tool` tables.

 **Read access** to the following Azure DevOps Scopes is required: